Last updated: May 2019

 SEO and UX is a partnership

-SEO targets search engines and UX targets website visitors.
-Both SEO and UX share the common goal of giving users the best experience.
-If you want your website to be successful you’ll need to pay attention to both SEO and UX.
+To a degree, SEO targets search engines and UX targets website visitors.
+But both SEO and UX share the common goal of giving users the best experience.
+If you want your website to be successful you’ll need to pay attention to SEO and UX.

 User Experience Metrics that Influence SEO

-So, how do search engines determine whether a website is user-friendly or not?
+So, how do search engines determine whether a website offers a great UX?

 The reasoning behind this is simple – for a website to have higher page-views per visit, the visitor must have found the site easy to use and the content interesting, otherwise they would have left and gone elsewhere.